-A provision is also raised for off-balance sheet items such as commitments that are considered likely to result in an expected loss.
+A provision is also raised for off-balance sheet items such as commitments that are considered to be onerous.

 (v) Lease receivables

 Contracts to lease assets and hire purchase agreements are classified as finance leases if they transfer substantially all the risks and rewards of ownership of the asset to the customer or an unrelated third party.
 All other lease contracts are classified as operating leases.